-Upper Darby High School athletic trainer dies during Broad Street Run
+Upper Darby High School athletic trainer dies during Broad Street run

+The Upper Darby School District said an athletic trainer died during the Broad Street Run on Sunday in Philadelphia.

-Brian Smart, 24, suffered a fatal heart attack just after mile eight of the 10-mile race course.
+Brian Smart, 25, suffered a fatal heart attack just after mile 8 of the 10 mile race course.

-Smart was one of seven siblings and just moved into a new apartment with his fiancée.
+Smart was one of 7 siblings and just moved into a new apartment with his girlfriend.

 "A guy that gave everything he could for his job.
 To do so much for kids, it's just a tribute to him and his family," said Nunan.